Spokenvote/spokenvote/README.md

 A: At first small groups who need to reach consensus (e.g. non-profits); eventually envisioned to work at the national political level

 ## Contributing
-Please see the <a href="https://github.com/spokenvote/spokenvote/downloads/">current design wireframes here</a>.

 Please ensure you read [the future] STYLE_GUIDELINES before making any contribution to this project.